liha23/NIVI/DEPLOYMENT_GUIDE.md

 1. **Build Fails**:
    - Check if `package.json` is in the correct directory
    - Verify all dependencies are listed
+   - Check Node.js version compatibility

 2. **Runtime Errors**:
-   - Check Render logs in the dashboard
+   - Check Vercel logs in the dashboard
    - Verify environment variables are set correctly
+   - Check if your server is configured for Vercel's serverless environment

 3. **CORS Errors**:
    - Update `FRONTEND_URL` environment variable
    - Check if frontend URL is correct
+   - Verify CORS configuration in your server code

 4. **MongoDB Connection Issues**:
    - Verify `MONGODB_URI` is correct
-   - Check if MongoDB Atlas allows connections from Render
+   - Check if MongoDB Atlas allows connections from Vercel
+   - Ensure network access is properly configured

 ### View Logs:
-1. Go to your Render dashboard
+1. Go to your Northflank dashboard
 2. Click on your service
 3. Go to "Logs" tab
 4. Check for any error messages